 5. Fever

 Fever is one of the more common symptoms of having hepatitis C. Like fatigue, fever is an effect of the body’s immune system trying to kill the virus.
-Specifically, the body raises its own temperature in an attempt to kill the virus with heat.
+Specifically, the body raises its temperature in an attempt to kill the virus with heat.

 Our next symptom accompanies almost all kinds of infections, and hepatitis C is no exception…